codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 title: Type?
 Which type?
 short: Type & Variable
-description: In this tutorial, we're gonna talk about two basic concepts in programming (Type & Variable); <br>And have a gentle introduce to the most two common Types. <br>Let's get started with the concept of Type.
+description: In this tutorial, we're gonna talk about two basic concepts in programming (Type & Variable); <br>And have a gentle introduction to the most two common Types. <br>Let's get started with the concept of Type.
 keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, javascript, type, number, string, variable

 date: 2017-08-28 05:05:00